DhiyaJoseph/SVG-Editing-App/README.md

 # SVG Editing Web App

-This web application allows users to import SVG images and manipulate them by scaling, rotating, and translating within the interface.
+This web application allows users to import SVG images and manipulate them by scaling, rotating, and translating and also can undo/redo and save/download ,it also has a close option to select another image for editing within the interface.
 It's designed to provide a user-friendly experience with seamless interaction and real-time feedback during image manipulation.

 ## Table of Contents